 The first US dollar was issued in 1875.
 But their currency sign ($) was already in use before that year.
 It was a general representation of foreign currency.
 You will find that the currency sign ($) has never appeared on any US Currency.

-‘Money’, the word, comes from the Romans.
+The word ‘money’ originates from Roman times.
 Their coins were made in the temple of Juno Moneta.
 Moneta was the goddess of women and marriage.
-More importantly, it is from ‘Moneta’, the name, that ‘Money’ and ‘Mint‘ are derived.
+More importantly, it is from ‘Moneta’, the name, that ‘Money’ and ‘Mint’ are derived.

 Before 1945, the Americans had a ten-thousand-dollar bill.
 This is the largest bill the US ever circulated.
 Only a few hundred $10,000 bills exist today.

 The fact that some of those $10,000 bills exist is important.
 Yes, their production was discontinued.
 But they are still legal tender.
 However, their value exceeds $10,000.